Emergency Custody: How to File for Emergency Custody in Indiana

 If one parent believes that a child faces danger from the other parent during or after a divorce, he or she can call the Indiana Department of Child Services Hotline to file a report.
 This report will prompt an immediate investigation of the child’s circumstances, which may lead to the removal of the child from one or both parents and an emergency detention hearing.
 In cases where the child may have a high risk of distress, injury, or death, a family law attorney can file a temporary restraining order with the court.
 Under these conditions, the court may grant a temporary restraining order without any verbal or written notice to the other parent.
 Such cases often involve illicit drug use by a parent, violent actions by a parent, or neglect of the child’s welfare.

 Child custody cases can be complex, especially when there are disputes between parents.
-However, emergency custody is granted by Indiana courts to protect a child against physical and emotional harm from a parent.
+However, emergency custody in Indiana is granted by Indiana courts to protect a child against physical and emotional harm from a parent.
 Although parental custody rights can vary between states, the primary goal of the court is to protect the best interests of the child.
 When a child is in danger, an Indiana family law attorney can file for emergency custody and help to expedite the process with Indiana courts.